-- On January 3, 2014, IFC responded to the CAO's audit with a response letter, in which IFC continued to defend its decision to invest in Dinant.
+- 335. On January 3, 2014, IFC responded to the CAO's audit with a response letter, in which IFC continued to defend its decision to invest in Dinant.
 The letter sidestepped the allegations that Dinant was closely tied to the violence and instead asserted that the coup in June 2009 "ignited social unrest across the country and reawakened a push for land redistribution in the Aguán Valley.
 The resulting political turmoil undermined law and order, exacerbating the trafficking of drugs and arms in the area."
 IFC indicated that they "chose to remain engaged and work with Dinant to . . . improve its policies and practices, particularly in security and community engagement."
-IFC also announced that it had developed an "Action Plan" in which one of the action items would require Dinant to investigate any credible allegations of human rights. - 371.
-Both IFC's response and the Action Plan were swiftly and widely criticized by civil society and experts in human rights and Latin America.
+IFC also announced that it had developed an "Action Plan" in which one of the action items would require Dinant to investigate any credible allegations of human rights. - and experts in human rights and Latin America.
 These critics concluded that the response failed to address the systemic issues at play: that human rights abuses in the Aguán had been committed by its client, and the root cause of the abuses was a longstanding conflict over land.
 They criticized the Action Plan for being contingent upon Dinant's agreement.
-The groups called for a consultation mechanism that would involve the farmers' movements in the development and implementation of an action plan.
+The groups called for a consultation mechanism that would involve the farmers' movements in the development and implementation of an action plan. - 337.
+In April 2014, IFC made a second effort to respond to the issues raised in the CAO's audit, this time in an "Enhanced Action Plan."
+IFC stated that the plan was intended to improve environmental and social performance and address the root causes of conflict in the Aguán.